Project advisories

-The Contractor has altered the roadway and sidewalks to conform with the Phase 2A traffic pattern.
-Work underneath the bridge will require the Boston arch to be closed to boat traffic.
+The Contractor has altered the roadway and sidewalks to conform with the Phase 2B traffic pattern.
+Work underneath the bridge will require the Cambridge-side arch to be closed to boat traffic.
 Periodic closures of the pedestrian underpasses continue.
 Please be aware that either the East or West pedestrian tunnel may be closed during operations; at no time will both underpasses be closed simultaneously.

 Operations

 Over the next two weeks, the Contractor will be working on top of the Eliot Bridge and underneath the bridge from the water.
-Work will take place Monday to Friday from 7 AM to 4 PM, except for July 2 to July 8 when operations will cease for the holiday weekend.
+Work will take place Monday to Friday from 7 AM to 4 PM.
+No work will take place on Monday, October 13.
 Operations will include:

-• Removal and replacement of deteriorated brick veneer on the north parapet
+- Remove granite capstones and deteriorated brick on the south parapet

 Travel tips